BoGs567/yahoo-finance-data/README.md

 ## Features
 The asset classes currently supported are: Stocks.
 In the future support will be added for Options, Bonds and Crypto.

+## Data Types
+The following data may be retreived.
 - Quote
 - Historical (price, dividends, splits)
 - Financials